PrateekSingh2/algolib3.0/README.md

 cd AlgoLib-v6

 # Step 3: Install the necessary dependencies.
-npm install
+pnpm install

 # Step 4: Start the development server with auto-reloading and instant preview.
-npm run dev
+pnpm run dev:all